ron2015schmitt/Mathematiques-old/README.md

 The first step of refactoring has been completed.

-+ v3.3 has been released
-  + The build process has been fully refactored, simplified, and streamlined
-  + The documentation refactoring has begun

-## Coming soon

 + v3.4 Documenation
   + Full refactoring of the online documentation
+    + expanable table of contents header
+    + navigation footer

+## Coming soon

++ v3.5 Documenation
-  + Completed _Coding Guide_, covering all the functionality
+  + Complete _Coding Guide_, covering all the functionality
-  + New in-depth _Developer Guide_
+  + New _Developer Guide_

-+ v3.5 Indexing
++ v3.6 Indexing
   + Refactor of vector/matrix/tensor indexing, including
     + new index/iterator types such as slices similar to Fortan and Python

++ v3.7 Display
+  + Refactor of Display

-+ v3.6 Display and Debugging
++ v3.8 Debugging Modes
-  + Refactor of Display and Debugging
+  + Refactor of Debugging Modes

-+ v3.7+
++ v4.0+
   + More matrix types
   + covariant and contravariant tensors
+  + tensor operations
   + curvilinear coordinate systems